BrunoFrancesco97/Software_Architectures/Task 4/readme.md

 ![Alt Image text](/Task%204/img/distributed.png "Application structure")

-Application is still layered so there is a monolithic frontend where all HTTP requests are made and a backend.
+Application is still layered so there is a monolithic frontend where all HTTP requests are made and a backend, no more a monolithic one.
 These requests made from the frontend are sent to the API gateway/layer, the first part of the backend a user encounter.

 ## Backend
 #### API Layer